 - 3 Enter the appropriate information for each of the fields. - Username.
 Enter the username for this user.
 The username is provided to authenticate with the server. - Password.
 Enter a password for this user. - Confirm password.
 Re-enter the password for this user. - SSH user key.
 SSH user host keys are one of the methods used by SSH listeners to authenticate users.
 Click Select to select, import or create an SSH user host key.
 To clear the selected key, click Clear. - Full name.
-Enter the full name of the user if desired. - User type.
+Enter the full name of the user if desired. - Email address.
+Enter a valid email address for this user.
+This email address can be referenced in notifications (on page 85) by using the notification variable: %emailaddress - User type.
 Select a user type. - Regular.
 Select this option to make this user a regular user. - Anonymous.
 Select this option to designate this user as an anonymous user. - Host administrator.
 Select this option to grant this user host administrator privileges.
-Host administrators have full permissions to all folders on the host and can manage the host through the Ipswitch Web Admin. - System administrator.
-Select this option to grant this user system administrator privileges.
-System administrators have full permissions to all folders on the hosts and can manage all aspects of all hosts through the Ipswitch Web Admin.
+Host administrators have full permissions to all folders on the host and can manage the host through the Ipswitch Web Admin.